 The Carolina chickadee is a small, plump songbird that lives in wooded areas, including parks and backyards, throughout the southern half of the Chesapeake Bay watershed.

 The Carolina chickadee grows to about 4.5 inches in length.
 It has a small, plump body with a short neck and a large head.
 It has white cheeks; a short, dark bill; and a black "cap" and "bib."
 Its back, wings and tail are a dark gray color, while its belly is whitish, often with buff-colored sides.

-The chickadee lives in wooded areas, including forests, riparian areas, swamps, parks, and backyards with large trees.
-It prefers forests that border a waterway or a clearing.
-In winter, it lives in small flocks of 2-8 chickadees.
-These flocks create a feeding territory, defending it from other flocks.
+Wooded areas, including forests, riparian areas, swamps, parks, and backyards with large trees.
+Prefers forests that border a waterway or a clearing.

 Found year-round throughout the southern half of the Chesapeake Bay watershed, from southern Pennsylvania to Virginia.

 The Carolina chickadee feeds mostly on insects and spiders, but will also eat seeds and berries, especially in winter.
+They can often be seen at bird feeders in winter.
 It is acrobatic while feeding: chickadees hang upside down and tilt their head and body up to reach insects on leaves and tree bark.
-They can often be seen at bird feeders in winter.
+In winter, they live in small flocks of 2 to 8 chickadees to create a feeding territory, which they will defend from other flocks.

 Wrens, woodpeckers, raccoons, opossums, flying squirrels, rat snakes and domestic cats all prey upon chickadee eggs and young.
 Hawks prey upon adult chickadees.